Abelian varieties genuinely of $\mathrm{GL}_n$-type: Introduction

 If $F$ is a field and $\cX$ is a simple $F$-algebra, let $c(\cX)$ denote its \emph{capacity}, that is, the unique positive integer $c$ such that $\cX\simeq \M_c(\cX')$, where $\cX'$ is a division algebra.
 We write $\Br(F)$ for the Brauer group of $F$, and, if $\cX$ is a central simple $F$-algebra, we denote by $[\cX]$ its class in $\Br(F)$ and by $t_\cX$ its Schur index.
 Also, if $A$ is a simple abelian variety, we denote by $t_A$ the Schur index of $\End^0(A)$.

-\textbf{Acknowledgements.} Thanks to Ariel Pacetti for sharing with us the Schur Lemma approach to prove Theorem \ref{theorem:equivariant pairing}.
+\textbf{Acknowledgements.} Thanks to Ariel Pacetti for sharing with us the Schur's lemma approach to prove Theorem \ref{theorem:equivariant pairing}.
 Thanks to Lassina Dembelé for challenging us to find an explicit example of a generic abelian surface defined over a quadratic field isogenous to its Galois conjugate, or, in the language of this article, a $\GL_4$-type building block of dimension 2.
 This arose our interest in setting a general theory for these varieties.
+Thanks to the anonymous referee for suggestions that improved the exposition of the article, and for removing unnecessary hypotheses in Proposition \ref{prop:criterion}.
 All three authors were partially supported by grants PID2022-137605NB-I00 and 2021 SGR 01468.
 Fité and Guitart acknowledge support from the María de Maeztu program CEX2020-001084-M. Fité was additionally supported by the Ramón y Cajal fellowship RYC-2019-027378-I. Florit was additionally supported by the Spanish Ministry of Universities (FPU20/05059).